-projects in Canada's Athabasca Basin and one VMS project southeast of its uranium holdings in the Hanson Lake Area, Eastern Saskatchewan.
+actively operates a uranium exploration pipeline of nine advanced projects in Canada's Athabasca Basin and one VMS project southeast of its uranium holdings in the Hanson Lake Area, Eastern Saskatchewan.

-with Cameco at Smart Lake, Purepoint also holds seven 100% owned projects with proven uranium rich targets.
+In addition to its flagship joint venture project at Hook Lake with partners Cameco and Orano and a second joint venture with Cameco at Smart Lake, Purepoint also holds seven 100% owned projects with proven uranium rich targets.